Zimbabwe is located in southern Africa and is

 population have no sanitation and simply use the bush as their

-Zimbabwe and zoom in on further images of interest.
+Zimbabwe on our profile pages and zoom in on further images of interest.